 Keys are more general than indices: while indices are limited to integer identifiers, keys can be any valid Julia object (e.g., strings, numbers, or other objects).

-Julia provides the functions keys and values to extract the keys and values of a collection.
-The following code snippets demonstrate their usage with vectors and tuples, whose keys are represented by indices.
-Note that neither keys nor values return a vector, requiring the collect function to obtain a vector representation of the keys or values.
+To extract the keys and values of a collection, Julia provides the functions keys and values.
+The following examples demonstrate their behavior with vectors and tuples, whose keys are represented by indices.
+Note that neither keys nor values return a vector, requiring the collect function to obtain a vector representation.

 x = [4, 5, 6]